Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 *Wow.*

-Adam… no, not Adam, *Warhorse* seemed to gain several inches and about a hundred pounds as he straightened out of his habitual approachable stoop.
+Adam... no, not Adam, *Warhorse* seemed to gain several inches and about a hundred pounds as he straightened out of his habitual approachable stoop.
 He took one step forward to crowd Katie’s personal space, and Katie took three backwards to try and escape.

 "You do **not**," he growled, "talk to Technical Sergeant Kovač that way."

 There should have been a roll of thunder and the sky should have darkened or something.
 To judge from Katie’s reaction, it may as well have.
 Every ounce of her bluster and self-important anger evaporated in an instant and she turned to Martina to immediately try and stammer an apology.

-"Hey, uh, sorry, I was just uh…"
+"Hey, uh, sorry, I was just uh..."

 "No." Adam took another step forward, getting into her personal space again.
 "Go away. **Now.**"